GMAC Allows Physical Whiteboard on Online GMAT

 The prohibition on the physical whiteboard to take notes and do calculations didn’t go well with the online test-takers.
 While Verbal questions could still be solved using the online whiteboard, the biggest discomfort was faced in solving the Quant questions.
-While students practiced solving equations on pen and paper during prep, the sudden transition to an online whiteboard was discouraging.
+While students practised solving equations on pen and paper during prep, the sudden transition to an online whiteboard was discouraging.
 Some students even went on to consider giving the Online GRE, as it permitted the use of a pen and board.
-On the other hand, some other students who faced tight deadlines feared that the online whiteboard could impact their scores and hence, resorted to travelling hundreds of miles to take the test in an open test center.
+On the other hand, some other students who faced tight deadlines feared that the online whiteboard could impact their scores and hence, resorted to travelling hundreds of miles to take the test in an open test centre.

 Also read: Interim GMAT – What has changed?

 The initial and immediate reaction to the news is positive, both from test-takers as well as test prep experts.
 This announcement resulted in experts advising students to postpone or practice for at least 20 hours on a whiteboard simulator.
 Whereas now, as the GMAC allows the physical whiteboard, students are ecstatic.